 Determining a Voucher’s Match Exceptions

-In CU Marketplace, click Action Items (flag) at the top of your screen and select Unassigned Invoices Needing Approval.
+In CU Marketplace, click Action Items (flag) at the top of your screen and select the Invoices link under the Unassigned Approvals section.

-Alternately, you can use your left-side navigation bar and go to Accounts Payable > Invoices > Invoices to Approve.
+Alternately, you can use your left-side navigation bar and go to Accounts Payable > Approvals > Invoices to Approve.

 Use the Current Workflow Step filter (left side of your screen) to only see those with Match Exceptions.